EliasRut/distant-stars/BRIDGE_CONTROL.md

 ```

 This used to do a lookup on the interstaller star charts, but that's broken right now.
 Luckily, you
-know that you are in the Simia Prime, so for now we can fix the error by implementing code that
+know that you are in the Simia Prime system, so for now we can fix the error by implementing code
-returns the correct star system name.
+that just always returns that name.

 ## Synchronize ship clocks
 It seems the internal ship clocks have partially been disturbed by the solar flare.
 Date and time
 is still correct, but for some reason, your computer no longer knows what year it is!

-Good thing your memory wasn't wiped, so all you need to do is set the return of the
+Good thing **your** memory wasn't wiped, so all you need to do is set the return of the
 **getCurrentYear** function to be, well, the current year - which of course is 2722.
 The function
 looks like this, before your changes:
 ```